 Report of Megaw Inquiry into arrangements for deciding civil service pay in future (Cmnd 8590) contained number of important recommendations which are now being considered.
+Government pleased with widespread support that has emerged for the general approaches which the Inquiry endosed.
 Preliminary 'ground-clearing' discussions with unions have commenced.
-(See also E16.)
+Not likely new system can be agreed in time for 1983 pay.